 Climate Action Director, Business in the Community

-Set an ambitious net zero carbon target
+Set an ambitious net zero target

 - Don’t be afraid to take a bold stance.
 Making a public commitment through schemes like Race to Zero and sharing your progress will show you are serious.
 Once you have committed, you have time to set the target and develop your plan and there’s lots of help to get there.

 Be inclusive in development and implementation

 - Listen to employees, customers, suppliers and communities to gather as many diverse insights and ideas as you can.
 Look for synergies where you can deliver benefits for multiple stakeholders and think through how you can be part of a ‘just transition’, by creating new opportunities for people who may lose out.

 Businesses need to understand that they can be the change that is so desperately needed.
 By implementing ambitious targets and inclusive plans, they can help restore our planet and create a legacy for future generations to thrive.
 But to do this, business leadership is essential, starting with these steps.

 Together we can make the climate crisis history, but only if we act now.